Paul Reynaud: Support for an armistice; Reynaud's resignation

-At Cabinet on 15 June, Reynaud urged the Cabinet to adopt the Dutch example, that the Army should lay down its arms so that the fight could be continued from abroad; Pétain was sympathetic.
-Pétain was sent to speak to General Weygand (who was waiting outside, as he was not a member of the Cabinet).
-Weygand persuaded him that this would be a shameful surrender.
-Chautemps then suggested a fudge proposal, an inquiry about terms.
-The Cabinet voted 13-6 for the Chautemps proposal.
-Reynaud tried to resign on the spot but Lebrun shouted at him.
-Admiral Darlan, who had been opposed to an armistice until 15 June, now agreed, provided the French fleet was kept out of German hands.
-On 15 June, Reynaud threw two glasses of water over de Portes at dinner; a key telegram had been found in her bed after it went missing.
+At the Cabinet meeting on 15 June, Reynaud proposed that France follow the Dutch example and lay down its arms to continue the fight from abroad.
+Pétain showed some sympathy for this idea, and he was sent to speak with General Weygand, who argued that this would be a dishonourable surrender.
+Chautemps then suggested a compromise of inquiring about terms, which the Cabinet approved by a vote of 13–6.
+Reynaud attempted to resign on the spot but was vehemently opposed by Lebrun.
+Admiral Darlan, who had previously opposed an armistice, agreed to it on the condition that the French fleet remained out of German hands.
+On the same day, Reynaud threw two glasses of water at de Portes during dinner after discovering a key telegram in her bed, which had gone missing.